Braze’s Uninstall Tracking provides the following details:

 When uninstall tracking is enabled for an app, background push messages will be sent nightly to users who have not recorded a session or received a push in 24 hours.

 If you are interested in filtering Braze background push on iOS, you can use a utility method.
 On Android, you can use

 AppboyNotificationUtils.isUninstallTrackingPush() to detect uninstall push.
 When Braze detects an uninstall, whether from Uninstall Tracking or normal push campaign delivery, we will record the best estimated time of the uninstall on the user.
 This time is stored in the user profile as a default attribute.

 This time can be used to define a segment of users for win-back campaigns.
-Using the Uninstalled filter on the Segments page, you can select users who uninstalled within a time range.
+Using the “Uninstalled” filter on the Segments page, you can select users who uninstalled your app within a time range.
 Since determining the exact time of an uninstall is difficult, we recommend that uninstall filters have wider time ranges to make sure everyone who uninstalls falls into the segment at some point.

 Uninstall Tracking for Campaigns

 Braze tracks uninstalls by observing when push messages sent to users’ devices return a signal from either Firebase Cloud Messaging (FCM) or Apple Push Notification Service (APNs) that the app is no longer installed.
-If Global Uninstall Tracking is enabled for a particular app, Braze sends a daily silent push message to users to detect whether they have uninstalled (this “silent” push does not appear to users).
+If Global Uninstall Tracking is enabled for a particular app, Braze sends a daily silent push message to users to detect whether they have uninstalled.
+This “silent” push is sent to all users (unless the user has disabled silent pushes in their app settings), however it does not appear to users.
 If Braze detects that a user has uninstalled, that platform:

 - Increments the uninstall count for every campaign that the user successfully received in the past 24 hours by 1.